-Paul Hornung was the type of player the National Football League hadn't seen before becuase he was able to score at an unprecedented rate as a rusher, receiver, and kicker.
+Paul Hornung was the type of player the National Football League hadn't seen before because he was able to score at an unprecedented rate as a rusher, receiver and kicker.
 A member of five championship teams with the Green Bay Packers, he was elected to both the college and Pro Football Hall of Fame.
-Check out ten of the best Paul Hornung football card appearances, including his very popular rookie card, as well as autographs from more contemporary sets.
+Check out some of the best Paul Hornung football card appearances, including his very popular rookie card, as well as autographs from more contemporary sets.

 A Kentucky native, Hornung was a multi-sport star in high school and chose to attend the University of Notre Dame.
 Nicknamed "Golden Boy," Hornung was able to find personal success even when his team was struggling.
 During his Heisman Trophy-winning season of 1956, Hornung led Notre Dame in passing, rushing, kickoff and punt returns, punting, and also played defense, but the team ended up finishing 2-8 for the season.
 He is still the only player to win the Heisman for a team with a losing record.

-The following year he was taken as the first overall pick in the 1957 NFL Draft by Green Bay where he excelled as a halfback.
+The following year he was taken as the first overall pick in the 1957 NFL Draft by the Green Bay Packers.
 He led the league in scoring three consecutive seasons from 1959 to 1961.
 His 1961 season, in particular, was one of the greatest performances by a running back during the era of the 12-game season.
 Hornung rushed for 671 yards, added 257 through the air, scored 15 touchdowns, and was named the league's Most Valuable Player.
 His record of 176 total points stood until 2006 when it was broken by LaDainian Tomlinson.

 Hornung's resume is unique in football history as he is the only player to win the Heisman Trophy, be the top pick in the draft, win the NFL MVP, and earn spots in both the College Football Hall of Fame and Pro Football Hall of Fame.
 He even has an NCAA award named after him which is given to the most versatile player in college each season.